YimingCao-Eric/react-admin/README.md

    ```bash
    npm run build
    ```

+   This creates an optimized production build in the `build` folder.

 3. **Deploy the Build Folder**
    - Deploy the `build` folder to your hosting service (Netlify, Vercel, AWS S3, etc.)